SuperCowPowers/zat/docs/examples.rst

 Cert Checker
 ------------
 There's been discussion about Let's Encrypt issuing certficates to possible phishing/malicious site owners.
-This example will quickly check and dynamically monitor your Bro IDS x509 logs for certificates that may be from malicious sites.
+This example will quickly check and dynamically monitor your Bro x509 logs for certificates that may be from malicious sites.

 See bat/examples/cert_checker.py for full code listing (code simplified below)